OutSystems/docs-support/src/error/mabs/mabs-gen-40021.md

 ## Cause

-The Kotlin version is not compatible with the plugins used in the app.
+The Kotlin version isn't compatible with the plugins used in the app.
 This version is usually defined in the `GradlePluginKotlinVersion` preference in the Extensibility Configurations or in a plugin's specialized hook.

 ## Impact